George Wickens (English footballer)

 George Alexander Wickens (born 8 November 2001) is an English footballer who plays as a goalkeeper for club Lincoln City.
 He is an England youth international.

 Career

 From Petersfield, Wickens spent the 2021–22 season on loan at Wealdstone where he made forty appearances.
 In January 2024, he signed for Scottish club Ross County on loan.
 Whilst on loan he made a double penalty save away against Celtic at Parkhead in January 2024.
 He was offered a new contract by Fulham at the end of the 2023–24 season.

 On 20 July 2024, Wickens joined League One side Lincoln City on a four-year deal.
 He made his Lincoln City debut on 10 August, in a 3–2 win against Burton Albion.

+After winning promotion from League One in the 2025–26 season, he was named in the EFL League One Team of the Season alongside teammates, Tendayi Darikwa, Sonny Bradley and Jack Moylan.
+He finished the season winning the League One Golden Glove, joint with Filip Marschall, keeping 19 clean sheets, as well as getting four assists, equaling Ederson's record for most assists by a goalkeeper in an English football season.
+Ahead of the 2026–27 season, he would sign a three year contract with Lincoln City, with a club option of a further year.

 International career

 Wickens has represented England at under-18 level.